 Vietnam Veteran Jim

-Jim is a 66-year-old Vietnam era Veteran.
+Jim is a 70-year-old Vietnam era Veteran.
 He has been divorced for 25 years.
 He does not have children.
 He lives alone.
 Jim works part-time in his state’s lottery office.
 Over the years he has had a couple bouts of mild to moderate depression when relationships ended.
-A knee injury has limited a few activities he previously enjoyed, such as softball.
+A knee injury has limited a few activities he previously enjoyed, such as bowling and softball.
 He likes to watch sporting events and to spend time outdoors.
 He came into the medical center with back pain (which he never had before), difficulty sleeping, and fatigue.

-Jim’s mission for appointment: To learn what is causing my symptoms of back pain, difficulty sleeping, and fatigue, and to eliminate them or at least reduce them
+Jims mission for appointment: To learn what is causing my symptoms of back pain, difficulty sleeping, and fatigue, and to eliminate them or at least reduce them

 Personal Health Inventory